jedisct1/libsodium-doc/installation/README.md

 Note: `--specs=nosys.specs` is only required for the ARM compilation toolchain.

-Please note that using libsodium on ARM Cortex M0, M3 and M4 CPUs is not recommended if side-channels are a concern.
+Please note that using libsodium on ARM Cortex M0, M3 and M4 CPUs is untested and not recommended if side-channels are a concern.

 ## Compiling with CompCert